MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## Ingestion recommendations and limitations

+* Data ingested into a table in Azure Data Explorer is subject to the table's effective retention policy.
+Unless set on a table explicitly, the effective retention policy is derived from the database's retention policy.
+The default retention batching policy is five minutes.
-* The effective retention policy of ingested data is derived from the database's retention policy.
-See [retention policy](kusto/management/retentionpolicy.md) for details.
-Ingesting data requires **Table ingestor** or **Database ingestor** permissions.
+Therefore, when you ingest data into Azure Data Explorer, make sure that the database's retention policy is appropriate for your needs.
+If not, explicitly override it at the table level.
+Failure to do so might result in a "silent" deletion of your data due to the database's retention policy.
+See [retention policy](kusto/management/retentionpolicy.md) for more details.

+* Ingesting data requires **Table ingestor** or **Database ingestor** permissions.
 * Ingestion supports a maximum file size of 5 GB.
 The recommendation is to ingest files between 100 MB and 1 GB.

 ## Next steps